Smaug123/static-site-pipeline/hugo/content/posts/2023-10-05-nix-fireside-chat.md

 * Every package describes its build- and run-time dependencies precisely
 * Cryptographic hashing to identify dependencies
   * A package is identified by a hash which encompasses itself and all its dependencies
   * Can find uses of a dependencies by dumb search for hash strings!
-This… actually works in practice!
+This… actually works in practice (empirically)!
   * Lots of rewriting of e.g. hashbangs, library loads, etc
     * Can dynamically link, but you must know at build time precisely what you'll be dynamically linking
 * Atomic changes